Murder of Elaine O'Hara: Appeal and implications

 During and after the trial, Dwyer's legal team highlighted that the legislation covering the capture and use of the mobile phone data (relied upon by the prosecution in the trial) was invalid.
 Specifically, Dwyer's legal team claimed a grounds for appeal on the basis that Ireland's Communications (Retention of Data) Act 2011, in turn giving effect to the European Data Retention Directive (2006/24/EC), was invalid - because the underlying European Directive had been struck down by the European Court of Justice in 2014.
 These claims contributed to a review of how state agencies use the type of data covered by the legislation.
 If upheld, it was reported that the appeal would impact the admissibility of the mobile phone evidence in the Dwyer case - and other cases which rely upon mobile phone data in Garda investigations.

 In late 2021, an adviser reviewing the case on behalf of the Court of Justice of the European Union (CJEU) issued an opinion that the retention of mobile phone metadata was "permitted only in the event of a threat to national security", and not for the investigation of crimes.
 It was reported that such a ruling would have "serious implications for the investigation of serious crime across Europe".
 In April 2022, the CJEU ruled that the "indiscriminate retention of mobile phone metadata" was not consistent with EU law, setting the basis for the Court of Appeal in Ireland to determine whether the related evidence was admissible in Dwyer's original trial.
 As of late June 2022, the Irish government was considering emergency legislation to "deal with the fallout" from Dwyer's appeal and the CJEU ruling.
+In March 2023, Dwyer's appeal was dismissed by the Court of Appeal.

+In July 2024, the Supreme Court unanimously ruled that the mobile phone data evidence was admissible at the original trial.
+As Ireland's court of final appeal, the Supreme Court decision meant that, as of July 2024, Dwyer had "exhausted all his legal options and will continue to serve his life sentence".